-In other words if you slip, trip or fall on the property of another person, you may be able to bring a claim for personal injury.
-This is because Texas law holds, in general, the owner or occupier of property responsible for accidents that happen on their property.
+In other words, if you slip, trip, or fall on the property of another person, you may be able to bring a claim for personal injury.
+This is because Texas law holds, in general, the owner or occupier of a property responsible for accidents that happen on their property.

 Status of Visitor | Invitee

 The most important thing we have to determine when you’ve been injured on someone else’s property is what your legal status was on that property when you were injured.
-If, for instance, you were injured on the premises of a retail store, and you were visiting that store to shop, then you’re most likely a invitee.
-This means the landowner you visited invited you onto their land, and owed you a duty to protect you from certain dangerous conditions on the land.
+If, for instance, you were injured on the premises of a retail store, and you were visiting that store to shop, then you’re most likely an invitee.
+This means the landowner you visited, invited you onto their land and owed you a duty to protect you from certain dangerous conditions on the land.
 The invitation doesn’t have to be to you specifically.
-It could simply mean they were open the public, and invited everyone from the public to visit them.
+It could simply mean they were open to the public and invited everyone from the public to visit them.

 Status of Visitor | Licensee

 If you enter the land of another for your own purposes, but not necessarily the purpose of the landowner, you will likely be considered a “Licensee” by Texas law.
-If you’re a licensee, the landowner has to warn you of hidden dangers on his property, but is generally not under any obligation to repair those dangers.
-Licensee’s have less legal protections than an Invitee.
-Examples of Licensee’s might by a salesperson or a social guest.
+If you’re a licensee, the landowner has to warn you of hidden dangers on his property but is generally not under any obligation to repair those dangers.
+Licensees have fewer legal protections than an Invitee.
+Examples of Licensees might be a salesperson or a social guest.

 Status of Visitor | Trespasser

 The third category is that of a trespasser.
 If you entered someone else’s land without permission, and without a legal right to be there, you are likely a Trespasser.
 This can be different than a criminal trespasser, and the two should not be confused.
 Generally speaking, a landowner does not owe you any duty to protect you from dangers on his land if you are a trespasser.
 That does not mean, however, that he never owes you a duty.